Cavan1Ed1s0n/FaceRecog/README.md

 ## Limitations
 ### DeepStream limitation:
 The framework is optimized for continuous video streams rather than single-image inference.
 As a result, pipeline initialization and warmup take time, and once the video stream ends, the pipeline shuts down instead of keeping the model instance alive.
+### NVIDIA hardware dependency:
+The system relies on the NVIDIA DeepStream SDK, which is only supported on NVIDIA hardware (dGPU or Jetson iGPU).
+It cannot be natively deployed on CPU-only machines or non-NVIDIA hardware :)
 ### Pipeline execution flow:
 The DeepStream pipeline expects a synchronous, uninterrupted data flow.
 Introducing asynchronous calls (e.g., PostgreSQL queries or external API calls with async/await) inside the pipeline can break the flow and lead to unexpected behavior or crashes.
 It’s strongly recommended to keep all operations within the pipeline synchronous and lightweight.
 ### Lack of built-in CI/CD workflows: